JuliaGraphics/ColorSchemes.jl/README.md

     using ColorSchemes, Colors

-I think you have to have Images.jl installed as well.
+I think you have to have Images.jl and Clustering.jl installed as well.

 You might also like: